karolbrennan/letsplaybingo.90ball/README.md

 # Let's Play Bingo - 90 Ball [![Netlify Status](https://api.netlify.com/api/v1/badges/b70ed4c3-54c7-49e1-880c-9d21499f3c90/deploy-status)](https://app.netlify.com/sites/lpb90ball/deploys)

 This is the 90 ball edition of Let's Play Bingo.
+90 Ball is a version of bingo played mostly in the UK.
+There's quirks with this game type.
+The board goes up to 90 numbers, and it is played on special cards called Tickets.

 #### Current URL